-Degenerative Scoliosis or Adult Onset Scoliosis occurs very commonly, in our experience, with undiagnosed leg-length-discrepancy from a few millimetres up to rarely several centimetres which affects the pelvic level, causing pelvic obliquity with a resultant compensatory scoliosis.
+Degenerative Scoliosis or Adult Onset Scoliosis occurs commonly, from our observations, with undiagnosed leg-length-discrepancy from a few millimetres up to rarely several centimetres which affects the pelvic level, causing pelvic obliquity with a resultant compensatory scoliosis.
 Over years, especially with poor posture, this may worsen to a point where it causes neurological symptoms from nerve compression.

-Rapid Onset leg-length difference and compensatory scoliosis is often seen following total knee or total hip replacement (THR) surgery where the surgeon is not aware of the need to assess the patient with standing weight-bearing X-rays in order to maintain a previous leg-length difference - a 1cm change in leg-length post-operatively means that an elderly patient who is unable to compensate due to disc and facet joint generation may very likely suffer long-term pain unless it is properly diagnosed and treated with a precise shoe-raise to regain the previous level.
+Rapid Onset leg-length difference and compensatory scoliosis is sometimes seen following total knee or total hip replacement (THR) surgery if the surgeon is not aware of the need to assess the patient with standing weight-bearing X-rays in order to maintain a previous leg-length difference - a 1cm change in leg-length post-operatively means that an elderly patient who is unable to compensate due to disc and facet joint generation may suffer long-term pain unless it is properly diagnosed and treated with a precise shoe-raise to regain the previous level.

 Adult Scoliosis Progression

 Rapid Scoliosis Progression potentially accelerates at puberty, pregnancy and at the menopause linked with powerful changes in hormonal status in women and changes in physical activity or increased swayback posture as the pregnancy progresses.
 Interestingly, few women revert back to anywhere near good posture after their pregnancy without help to permanently re-train their forward balance.